Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Ha!"
 The Great Father made a noise that surely must have been a chitter, except it was several octaves too low and would have shaken the windows if they weren’t armored.
 "Champion Sheeyo’s been lookin’ ‘ta sharpen his claws on someone!
 Figuratively speakin’ of course."

 "And I know a few people who’ve been looking for a challenge to sink their teeth into.
 Also figuratively."
 Beau offered his hand, and received a firm but restrained paw in return.
-"Ours will be an… interesting… relationship, I think.
+"Ours will be an... interesting... relationship, I think.
 My compliments and regards to the Great Mother."

 "An’ mine ‘ta the First Lady.
 ‘Yer lucky to have her, Mister President."